cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 For P-256, P-384 and P-521, senders and recipients MUST perform partial public-key validation on all public key inputs, as defined in section 5.6.2.3.4 of {{keyagreement}}.
-This includes validating that the coordinates are in the correct range, that the point is on the curve, and that the point is not the point at infinity.
+This includes checking that the coordinates are in the correct range, that the point is on the curve, and that the point is not the point at infinity.
 Additionally, one of the following checks MUST be ensured: the scalar